Longhouse Religion: Opposition

-One movement exists that rejects The Code of Handsome Lake as being too influenced by the First and Second Great Awakenings.
-These modern traditionalists follow the teachings of Deganawidah, The Great Peacemaker as laid down in the Great Law of Peace, which is the constitution of the Six Nations or Haudenosaunee.
-Although this constitution protects the rights of religious ceremonies which have been in practice prior to ratification and acknowledges the duties of positive role models to the community, this movement contends that some of Handsome Lake's teachings may contradict existing articles in their interpretation of the Great Law of Peace.
+Some Haudenosaunee traditionalists reject The Code of Handsome Lake as being too heavily influenced by Christianity and the revival culture of the post-contact era.
+These traditionalists follow the teachings of Deganawidah, The Great Peacemaker as laid down in the Great Law of Peace, which is the constitution of the Six Nations or Haudenosaunee.
+Although this constitution protects the rights of religious ceremonies which have been in practice prior to ratification and acknowledges the duties of positive role models to the community, critics of the Code have argued that certain teachings associated with Handsome Lake conflict with their interpretation of the Great Law of Peace.
+Some Haudenosaunee critics of the Handsome Lake tradition have in some activist contexts, embraced pre-Christian symbols such as the red-field sun design popularized by Karoniaktajeh Louis Hall’s Mohawk Warrior Flag.

 Social context

 The Second Great Awakening was a religious movement in the United States beginning around 1790.
 It has been described as a reaction against skepticism, deism, and rationalism.
 This movement was centered in the so-called "Burned-over district" in central and western New York State.
 Handsome Lake's revelations occurred in the same area and "anticipated by a matter of months the surge of revivals that swept through early national and antebellum America".

+At the same time, Haudenosaunee sources and other scholarship place Handsome Lake's teachings in the context of post-Revolutionary land loss, dislocation, and social crisis among the Seneca and other Haudenosaunee peoples, rather than treating them only as part of the wider evangelical revival culture of western New York.